seemoo-lab/fido2ext/README.md

 # Bring Your Own FIDO2 Extensions
 This repository documents how to implement **custom FIDO2 extensions**.
-It contains supplementary material to [our paper at ETAA 2021](https://doi.org/10.1007/978-3-030-93747-8_2).
+It contains supplementary material to [our paper at ETAA 2021](https://fputz.net/etaa21future/pdf).
 We describe how to implement extensions on all parts of the FIDO2 stack: On the relying party *(website)*, on the client *(browser)*, and on the authenticator *(hardware token)*.

 Watch our [talk](https://www.youtube.com/watch?v=FYfluC21OoY):

 [![ETAA 2021 Talk](.img/talk_embed.png)](https://www.youtube.com/watch?v=FYfluC21OoY "ETAA 2021 Talk")

+Read an [overview of the paper](https://fputz.net/fido2-extensions) or the [full paper](https://fputz.net/etaa21future/pdf).

 # System Model